-The Wokingham Stakes stands as fifth of seven races on Day Five of the Royal Ascot festival, immediately following the high class Diamond Jubilee Stakes which is run over the same distance.
+The Wokingham Stakes stands as fifth of seven races on Day Five of the Royal Ascot festival, immediately following the high class Platinum Jubilee Stakes which is run over the same distance.

 While not carrying the same level of prestige as the race before it, this heritage handicap is able to compete in terms of pure excitement.
 We tend to have a huge field declared for the Class 2 contest and choosing just one name is a tough ask.

 As with the other sprints at Royal Ascot, the 6f Wokingham Stakes begins on the additional part of the track which extends from the home straight.
 This race begins around 3 furlongs into this extension, running right to left from the view of the grandstands.

 |2020||Hey Jonesy||18/1||Kevin Ryan||Kevin Stott|

 |2019||Cape Byron||7/2||Roger Varian||Andrea Atzeni|

 |2015||Interception||10/1||David Lanigan||George Baker|